CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/xchain-gauges/ChildGaugeFactory.md

 ## **Deploy Child Gauge**

 Child gauges can either be deployed from the `RootChainFactory` or directly from the according `ChildGaugeFactory`.
-The `ChildGaugeFactory` allows for the deployment of child gauges on the child chains.
-Child gauges can also be deployed without the need for a root gauge.

 ### `deploy_gauge`
 !!! description "`ChildGaugeFactory.deploy_gauge(_lp_token: address, _salt: bytes32, _manager: address = msg.sender) -> address`"